7468696e6b/adobeflash-archive/README.md

 # Adobe Flash Player - archived installers
-Support for Adobe Flash Player will be removed in December of 2020.
+Support for Adobe Flash Player will be removed in December of 2020 in accordance with the [Flash Player EOL](https://www.adobe.com/products/flashplayer/end-of-life.html) policy.

 This repo contains backups of the installers for Adobe Flash.
 Use at your own risk.

 https://get.adobe.com/flashplayer/otherversions/